RajatPalankar8/Flutter_Login_Registration_UI/README.md

 # flutter_login_ui

-A new Flutter application.
+A new Flutter Login Registration UI design

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Login Registration UI design.

 A few resources to get you started if this is your first Flutter project: